aweaver-151/cps-490-ud-treasure-trove/README.md

 ## Overall Description

 ### Product Perspective
-This system will use the MERN stack with MangoDB, ExpressJS, React, and NodeJS.
+This system will use the MERN stack with MongoDB, ExpressJS, React, and NodeJS.
 The project will use the Heroku PaaS to build and run the web application.

 ### Product Functions
 The software will provide the following features: